 For more information about Dudley, please visit LiftUpJesus.com.

 Travis Hurley is a passionate communicator of the love of Christ for His church and our call to pursue that love with all that we are to all that we meet.
 He believes in the Dream of Destiny initiative, because he is convinced that visible unity – unity that the world can see crossing ethnic, socioeconomic and denominational lines – is a powerful testimony to the power of the Gospel of Jesus to reconcile people to Him and to each other.

 A graduate of Ozark Christian College and Cincinnati Christian University, Travis has been preaching for more than twenty years, the majority of which was spent serving as the lead minister of a multi-ethnic congregation in the suburbs of Washington, D.C.
 Trav’s passion for visible unity led to his pursuit of an M.Div., emphasizing pastoral leadership in a multi-ethnic setting.

 Travis is completing a doctorate in multi-ethnic leadership while continuing to teach and consult on issues of unity and diversity in the body of Christ, and the evangelistic power of visible unity in Christian efforts toward community development.

 Travis and his wife Dena have been married for over 20 years.
-They have four children, one son-in-law, and one grandchild.
+They have four children, two sons-in-law, and two grandchildren.

 For more information, or to have Travis come speak, please contact him at email@example.com.